UltraFitLifestyle/UltraFitLifestyle.github.io/_posts/2016-06-28-the-fat-acceptance-should-you-change-how-you-see-fat.md

 author: Rachel-Tipton
 layout: post
 published: true
-title: 'The Fat Acceptance: Should You Change How You See Fat?'
+title: 'The Fat Acceptance Movement: Should You Change How You See Fat?'
 ---

 ![FullSizeRender.jpg]({{site.baseurl}}/images/FullSizeRender.jpg)